delta-exchange/just-the-docs/docs/tutorials/futures-guide.md

  **Underlying:** This is the asset over which a Futures contract is defined.
 In our example the underlying is Ether.

- **Quote currency:** This is the currency in which the price of the underlying in quoted.
+ **Quote currency:** This is the currency in which the price of the underlying is quoted.
 In our example, price of Ether is quoted in Bitcoin terms.
 Hence, quote currency is BTC.

  **Base currency:** This is the currency in which the PnL of a Futures position is calculated.
 In our example, the base currency is same as the quote currency, i.e. Bitcoin.
 However, this need not always be true.